 According to available information contained within the Legal Aid Board's Annual Report for 2019, the number of individuals seeking legal services from the Board for international protection applications in 2019 was 2,539, compared with 2,079 in 2018.
-This was an increase of 22% on the previous year.
-119 In 2020, 1,174 persons sought legal services in relation to international protection.
-120 This marked a reduction of approximately 53% on the previous year, likely accounted for by the significant reduction in applications for international protection as a result of the COVID-19 pandemic.
-The total number of applications for Legal Aid from International Protection clients in 2021 was 1,222.
-121 This figure refers to the Dublin Law Centre only.
+This was an increase of 22% on the previous year.183 In 2020, 1,174 persons sought legal services in relation to international protection.184 This marked a reduction of approximately 53% on the previous year, likely accounted for by the significant reduction in applications for international protection as a result of the COVID-19 pandemic.
+The total number of applications for Legal Aid from International Protection clients in 2021 was 1,222.185 This figure refers to the Dublin Law Centre only.
 Figures relating to the Cork and Galway Law Centres were not available at the time of updating.
+The total number of applications for Legal Aid from 100 paper of 2002 paper of applications for Legal Aid from 100 paper of 2002 paper of 2000 paper of 2

 Asylum applicants can register with the Legal Aid Board as soon as they have made their application to the IPO.
 All applicants are assigned a solicitor and a caseworker.
 There are three branches of the Legal Aid Board that have dedicated international protection units, with law centres located in Cork, Galway and Dublin cities, including a specific unit in the Dublin law centre that deals with international protection applications made by children.
 The Legal Aid Board has normally provided services only at the appeal stage but now they are also including services in-house for early legal advice (ELA) and via a Private Practitioners' Panel whereby private solicitors provide ELA for the Legal Aid Board for a set fee.
-The ELA service normally does not cover attendance at the actual personal interview with the applicant and only covers guidance on completing the Questionnaire rather than actual assisting with the completion of the Questionnaire form itself.
-The Legal Aid Board has established some best practice guidelines under the new procedure.
-The Irish Refugee Council, nevertheless, continues to experience individuals presenting at its drop-in services who are represented by the Legal Aid Board but do not receive substantive support in actually completing the Questionnaire.
+The ELA service normally does not cover attendance at the actual personal interview with the applicant and only covers guidance on completing the Questionnaire rather than actual assisting with the completion of the new procedure.187 The Irish Refugee Council, nevertheless, continues to experience individuals presenting at its drop-in services who are represented by the Legal Aid Board but do not receive substantive support in actually completing the Questionnaire.
 A Legal Aid Board caseworker will, however, review the Questionnaire once the applicant has attempted to complete it themselves.

-Since 2011, the Irish Refugee Council Independent Law Centre has run a free ELA service which involves providing intensive legal assistance to the applicant at the very early stages of the asylum process.
-123 The ELA package offered by the Irish Refugee Council Law Centre provides an initial advice appointment with a solicitor (preferably prior to the application for asylum being made), accompaniment to lodge an application, assistance with the completion of the in-depth application questionnaire and drafting of a personal statement based on the applicant's instruction, attendance at the substantive interview and submission of representations.
-In November 2015, following the success of the Irish Refugee Council's ELA programme, the Law Centre published a manual on the provision of ELA to persons seeking protection.
-124 The manual is geared towards promoting best practice towards practitioners working in the EU asylum context.
-The Law Centre (with a staff team of one managing solicitor, one solicitor, one trainee solicitor and one caseworker) provided going legal representation to 180 people in the international protection process and 45 clients seeking to apply for family reunification in 2021.
-Throughout the year, 21 clients were recognised as refugees, there were 10 positive permission to remain decisions and 25 positive family reunification decisions.
+Since 2011, the Irish Refugee Council Independent Law Centre has run a free ELA service which involves providing intensive legal assistance to the applicant at the very early stages of the asylum process.188 The ELA package offered by the Irish Refugee Council Law Centre provides an initial advice appointment with a solicitor (preferably prior to the application for asylum being made), accompaniment to lodge an application, assistance with the completion of the in-depth application questionnaire and drafting of a personal statement based on the applicant's instruction, attendance at the substantive interview and submission of representations.
+In November 2015, following the success of the Irish Refugee Council's ELA programme, the Law Centre published a manual on the provision of ELA to persons seeking protection.189 The manual is geared towards promoting best practice towards practitioners working in the EU asylum context.
+The Law Centre (with a staff team of one managing solicitor, two solicitors and a legal officer) provided ongoing representation to 280 clients at various stages of the international protection process.
+Additionally, 48 clients received a declaration of refugee status, while 24 clients received permission to remain.
+67 clients were provided with ongoing representation in respect of family reunification, while 22 clients were reunited with their families following positive family reunification decisions.190